 If your goal is to work in the U.S. either while studying at UNH or after you graduate you will need to be very familiar with the laws and visa regulations.
 You can discuss some of this with the career advisors at the UACC but you should work closely with the staff at the Office of Students and Scholars in Thompson Hall.

 Job Searching Tools for International Students

-UNH subscribes to Goinglobal.
+UNH subscribes to GoinGlobal.
 This database can be helpful in identifying potential employers who have hired international students to work in the US as well as other countries in the past.
-It is not a database of currently open jobs.
-Goinglobal is accessed through your Wildcat Careers account.
-Use your Blackboard login information with Wildcat Careers.
+It is not a database of currently open jobs. *Log in through Handshake is required at this time.

 - How To Use the H1B Visa Employer Search in Goinglobal

 - The Career & Internship Fairs host employers who indicate that they hire international students.
-Check the fair directory in Wildcat Careers fair for that information.
+Check the fair directory in Handshake fair for that information.